 These egg filled muffin cups makes a delicious breakfast or brunch.
 To create the cups I’m using high fiber English muffins.
 They’re filled with a healthy medley of sauteed spinach, garlic, onions and tomatoes, plus a combination of eggs and whites.
 Finally, they’re topped with fat-free feta cheese.
-The skinny for 1 of these very filling cups is 147 calories, 6 grams of fat and 4 Weight Watchers POINTS PLUS.
-They are super yummy!
+Each filling cup has 147 calories, 6 grams of fat and 4 Weight Watchers POINTS PLUS.

 Prep Time: 25 minutes

 Bake Time: 15 minutes

 3 Oroweat Double Fiber English Muffins, split, see shopping tip

 1 tablespoon reduced-fat butter or Smart Balance Light, melted

 1 teaspoon prepared yellow mustard or spicy brown mustard

 ½ cup onions, diced